-UWMC Radiology - Roosevelt has an outstanding opportunity for a full time X-RAY IMAGING TECHNOLOGIST.
+UWMC Radiology - Roosevelt has an outstanding opportunity for a full time day shift X-RAY IMAGING TECHNOLOGIST.

 The Imaging Technologist is able to independently produce high quality diagnostic images and assist physicians in obtaining fluoroscopic images.
 Follows all outlined safety protocols while ensuring patient comfort and confidentiality.
 Proficient in the use of all stationary and mobile devices necessary to obtain imaging studies.
 Competent in the use of all relevant computer systems.